 About Donata Stroink-Skillrud

 Donata Stroink-Skillrud is a privacy and technology lawyer licensed in Illinois and a Certified Information Privacy Professional.
 Donata is the President and legal engineer of Termageddon, a Software as a Service company that has generated thousands of privacy policies and kept them up to date with changing legislation.
-Donata is also the Vice-Chair of the American Bar Association’s ePrivacy Committee and the Chair of the Chicago Chapter of the International Association of Privacy Professionals.
+Donata is also the Chair of the American Bar Association’s ePrivacy Committee, member of the ABA’s Science and Technology Council and the Cybersecurity Legal Task Force.
+She is the Chair of the Chicago Bar Association’s Privacy and Cybersecurity Committee and an American Bar Foundation Fellow.

 About the Privacy and Security Interview Series